Top 12 best narrative adventure games you can play right now

-It’s essentially another choose your own adventure game, but Lifeline uses the phone interface to great effect.
-There will be lulls in gameplay as you wait for the space explorer, Taylor, to reply, adding to the game’s realism while also making it a great choice for those who prefer to play their mobile games in short spurts.
+It’s essentially another choose-your-own-adventure game, but Lifeline uses the phone interface to great effect.
+There will be lulls in gameplay as you wait for the space explorer, Taylor, to reply, adding to it's realism while also making it a great choice for those who prefer to play their mobile games in short spurts.

-If you'd like to know more about what makes this game a mobile classic, be sure to check out Susan Arendt's feature on why the original Lifeline still stands head and shoulders above its many spin-offs.
+If you'd like to know more about what makes it a mobile classic, be sure to check out Susan Arendt's feature on why the original Lifeline still stands head and shoulders above its many spin-offs.
 Or you can read our Lifeline review.Download Lifeline for Android or iOS

 A Dark Room

 A Dark Room starts out as a simple idle game that tasks you with building a fire and scrounging for wood.
 Before long, though, you begin to explore the forest around you and the game expands into something quite unexpected.

 Entirely text-based, A Dark Room relies only on words to set the scene, and it is quite effective.
 It mixes RPG and survival elements into its design to create something completely unique.
 We don’t want to spoil anything for you, but if you’re feeling adventurous, you should absolutely give this one a go.Download A Dark Room for Android or iOS

 Reigns immediately caught the gaming world’s attention when it launched in 2016.
 Borrowing dating app Tinder’s left and right-swiping mechanics, you play as a monarch in a cutthroat medieval fantasy world.